mdfnam/QnA/Kinds of Arabic.md

 ### Modern Standard Arabic
 - **Definition:** Modern Standard Arabic (MSA), also known as Fus-ha `الْفُصْحَى`, is a standardized and formal version of Arabic which solves the issue of Colloquial Arabic by serving as a universal linguistic platform for Arabic speakers from different regions, ensuring mutual comprehension regardless of their native dialects.
 - **Use of MSA:** Modern Standard Arabic is the official form of Arabic taught in schools and universities and is used in formal contexts, including literature, books, magazines, media, legal documents, and official communications throughout the Arab world.
 - **Quran Prespective:** Learning MSA for Quranic comprehension is discouraged, as the Quran is primarily written in Classical Arabic.
-While MSA shares similarities with Classical Arabic, including much of the same grammar, vocabulary, and sentence structure, there are significant linguistic differences that arise due to the *evolution of language* (discussed later).
+While MSA shares similarities with Classical Arabic, including much of the same grammar, vocabulary, and sentence structure, there are significant linguistic differences that arise due to the *evolution of language* (next topic).
 These differences can hinder a deep understanding of the Quranic text.
 Hence, relying solely on MSA may not ensure an accurate understanding of the Quranic language, highlighting the need to learn Classical Arabic for accurate interpretation.

 ### Clasical Arabic
 - **Definition:** Classical Arabic, also known as Ancient Arabic, denotes the particular form of the Arabic language used in the Quran, the holy book of Islam.
 It encompasses the linguistic norms and standards prevalent during the period of the Quran's revelation and in the early centuries of Islam.
 This variant of Arabic stands out for its sophistication, rich vocabulary, complex grammar structures, and notable beauty.